jtlap/nt2/doc/source/sdk/config/architecture.rst

 .. index::
     single: NT2_ARCH_POWERPC

-This macro is defined when |nt2| is compiled on PowerPC architecture.
+This macro is defined when |nt2| is compiled on a PowerPC architecture.

 .. _nt2_arch_x86: